21cmfish: Fisher-matrix framework for fast parameter forecasts from the cosmic 21-cm signal: Results

-When varying the initial conditions we find a poor recovery of the parameter shifts for both cases.
+When varying the initial conditions we find a worse recovery of the parameter shifts for both cases.
 This is ameliorated when increasing the instrumental error bars (using our `pessimistic' noise case), as that increases the variance of each $k$ number, which partially accounts for the undercounted cosmic variance.
 Given that we cannot ``match'' the initial conditions of a real power spectrum detection in the sky, we conclude that using the Fisher matrix for inference is challenging in our formalism, even if the likelihood is approximately Gaussian.
 Thus a dedicated variance analysis may be required but is beyond the scope of this paper.
+We note that as our simulation volumes are converged for the power spectrum on the scales we consider \citep[see Section~\ref{sec:method_21cmsense} and e.g.,][]{Kaur2020}, the cosmic variance noise should be subdominant to other sources of noise.
+Thus the poor performance of the Fisher matrix interference is likely dominated by the non-linearity of the power spectrum as a function of the parameters.